Link Search Menu Expand Document

 ALL_MATCH

-Returns 1 (true) when the Boolean expression <Boolean_expr> performed on all elements of an array evaluate to true.
+Returns 1 (true) when the Boolean expression <condition> performed on all elements of an array evaluate to true.
 Returns 0 (false) when any one comparison evaluates to false.

 Syntax

-<array_var> A Lambda array variable that contains elements of the array specified using <array_expr>.
+<expression> A Lambda array variable that contains elements of the <array> specified.
 For more information, see Manipulating arrays with Lambda functions.
+Same as the element data type of the input array

-<Boolean_expr> A Boolean expression that evaluates each array value using a comparison operator.
-For available operators, see Comparison operators.
+<condition> A Boolean expression that evaluates each array value using a comparison operator.
+See Comparison operators.

 Examples